ZeusOfTheCrows/VPad-Tester-and-Configurator/README.md

 * stereo audio tester

 this app is an extended version of a utility created by Smoke5, converted to Lua by Keinta15

+but almost none of that code still exists, so i thought it should be in it's own repo

 ---